CAVIND46016/Academic-Coursework/Analysis of Sorting Algorithms/README.md

 (Tested on a Windows 10 x64 system, 8gb RAM i5-6200U CPU @ 2.40 GHz.)

+Analysis.xlsx contains readings for all 3 cases for array sizes 2000, 3000, 5000, 7500, 10000 and 15000.<br />
+Check the .png images for graphical observations of time complexity.<br />

+Merge sort has almost similar time complexity irrespective of best, avg or worst case.<br />

 #Average case analysis:
 Input ==> Randomly generated array of length 25000 elements <br />
 <br />